 Make an appointment with your vet to be sure your pet is healthy enough for the journey and ask about any medications he might need for the long haul.
-Also, be sure to check out the pet policies at hotels along your route.
-Some may require proof of vaccination, so be sure to bring along the paperwork and tags.
+Also, check out the pet policies at hotels along your route.
+Some may require proof of vaccination, so bring along the paperwork and tags.

 Pack the necessities

 Remember to include extra water, portable containers for food bowls and plenty of plastic bags for rest stops.
-And pack two leashes.
-One that stays with you for routine stops and the other to store in the back with your dog.
-This way, if there was an accident and you were unable to get to him, someone else may be able to rescue your dog.
+And pack two leashes: one that stays with you for routine stops and another to store in the back with your dog.
+This way, if an accident occurred and you were unable to get to your dog, someone else may be able to rescue him.

 Take safety precautions

-When traveling with a dog, consider buckling him up with a travel harness in the backseat or a crate packed with a comfortable blanket and familiar toy.
+When traveling with an animal, pet safety is key.
+Consider buckling him up with a travel harness in the back seat or a crate packed with a comfortable blanket and a familiar toy.
 Pet barriers also help provide animals with a safer ride in the back of a van or SUV.
 Plus, it’s important to never leave the dog alone in the vehicle, so pack your own meals or find a drive-thru when possible.